Golf in Sweden: Achievements

-Notable Touring Professionals
+Notable touring professionals

-Updated as of 16 November 2025.
+Updated as of 6 September 2026.

 Swedish professional golfers have collectively won over a hundred European Tour titles and also over a hundred LPGA Tour titles.
 Notable golfers listed below are those with a win or runner-up finish on any of the principlal international tours.
 (Note: Players with or eligible for Swedish nationality that have chosen to represent other countries (e.g. Jenny Lidback, Carl Suneson, Camilla Hedberg) are not included.
 Players that have switched their nationality (e.g. Caroline Westrup, Paul Nilbrink) are included if they represented Sweden at the time of their achievement.
 Several players, such as Annika Sörenstam, have assumed U.S. citizenship, but continued to use Sweden as sporting nationality.)
 (Note: The principal tours in this centext are defined as the PGA Tour (USA), European Tour (EUR), Asian Tour (ASA), Sunshine Tour (AFR), Korn Ferry Tour (KFT), Challenge Tour (CHA) and LIV Golf League (LIV) for men, and the LPGA Tour (LPGA), Ladies European Tour (LET), LPGA of Japan Tour (JP), LPGA of Korea Tour (KR), Ladies Asian Golf Tour (AS), Epson Tour (EPS), WPGA Tour of Australasia (AU), and Sunshine Ladies Tour (AF) for women.
 In addition, the senior tours PGA Tour Champions (CMP) and European Senior Tour (EST) for men, and the Legends Tour (LEG) for women are included.
 A record of these wins is maintained by the Swedish Golf Federation.)